ferchault/iago/docs/gettingstarted.rst

 	$ pip install jupyter

-If you want to access remote files other than SSH, you also need the `rclone <http://rclone.org/>`_ command available on your machine.
+If you want to access remote files other than SSH, you also need the :command:`rclone` `(website) <http://rclone.org/>`_ command available on your machine.

 Terminology
 -----------